asanam767/OASIS_INFOBYTE/README.md

 For the third task, I was assigned to predict the selling price of cars based on various feature sets.
 I used a Random Forest Regressor model to make these predictions and evaluated the model using the Root Mean Square Error (RMSE) as the evaluation criterion.
 Additionally, I employed one-hot encoding to convert string data types to numerical data types for better model performance.

+## 4) Task Four

+The fourth task involved identifying whether an email is spam or ham.
+I used a Logistic Regression model for this classification task.
+To transform the text data into numerical data, I used the TfidfVectorizer library, which helped the machine better understand and predict the content of the emails.